Abdul-AA/Life-Expectancy/README.md

 - 'Year' and 'Country' were dropped from the dataset because, given the use case, we are not interested in temporal patterns.
 Additionally, using 'Country' as a feature may lead to overly optimistic results due to information leakage, as we are trying to predict a nation's life expectancy based on specific factors.
 - All preprocessing steps were first explored individually to assess their impact.
 They were then incorporated into a pipeline with the model to ensure consistency with the test set.

+## Model
+Given the goal of this project, parsimony is key.
+Therefore, I have prioritized simplicity and explainability in selecting the best model.
+This approach is vital because the aim of the project is not only to predict life expectancy but, more importantly, to understand the factors at play and their influence on life expectancy.
 ### Model Approach
 A decision tree model was selected.
 A base model was initially created with a maximum depth of 5.
 Subsequently, a grid search was conducted to determine the optimal combination of maximum depth, minimum sample leaf, and minimum sample split.
 The hyperparameter grid was tailored to avoid a complex decision tree—meaning a relatively low maximum tree depth and relatively high maximum sample split and leaf.